justinhelmer/vinyl-tasks/README.md

 When combined with [Orchestrator](https://github.com/robrich/orchestrator) to run tasks in maximum concurrency and manage events, some amazing things can be accomplished.

 However, `Gulp` also comes with its share of limitations.
-Most importantly, there is no supported `node JS` interface. `Gulp` expects to be installed _globally_, and run via the `CLI`.
+Most importantly, there is no supported `node JS` interface. `Gulp` expects to be run via the `CLI`.
 This can be a _huge_ limitation when developing robust automation workflows.

 It is also very difficult to pass run-time options to `Gulp` tasks without manually parsing command-line options, and arguably _impossible_ to chain reusable streams in a single pipeline for maximum performance (at least out-of-the-box).